Damika-Anupama/Social-Media-Application-Backend/README.md

 # Stages of the project

 ### 1. Stage One
-> Releasing the basic website (palindrome) with basic functionalities,
+> Basic website (palindrome) with basic functionalities,
 > No adds,
 > Basically seems as a prototype of the facebook,
 > No XP level,